kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

    In addition to non-uniform priorities, we may expect other non-uniform behaviors.
 As an example consider `LeaderWorkerSet` and a usecase where we allow for preempting individual workers (with a given unit working in a degraded mode), but don't allow for preempting a leader.
-The enum-based `PreemptionMode` allows for introducing more sophisticated policies (e.g. only a subset of `PodSubGroups` can be preempted).
+The enum-based `DisruptionMode` allows for introducing more sophisticated policies (e.g. only a subset of `PodSubGroups` can be preempted).

 1. Dynamic preemption priority